Governance

 • Protecting data with technical cybersecurity measures such as encryption, data access restrictions, and threat detection monitoring.

-In Japan, Bridgestone Corporation and its Group companies take a systematic approach to IT security under the direction of the Chief Information Officer to prevent IT security incidents, including leaks of customer data and other confidential information.
+Bridgestone Corporation and its Group companies take a systematic approach to IT security under the direction of the leader of the GITC to detect and prevent IT security incidents, including leaks of customer data and other confidential information.
 The Company formulates corporate standards and rules on IT security, which are reviewed and revised to stay abreast of technological advancements and changes in IT risks.
 It sets particularly strict standards for information systems that handle personal information.

 Bridgestone sells products in more than 150 countries worldwide, and the potential of a data security incident or ransomware attack which may impact its business operations could vary considerably from region to region based on local laws and regulations.
 The impact of a data security incident could lead to significant operational disruption and/or result in fines and penalties or damages under various privacy and data security laws, rules, regulations, or lawsuits brought by impacted individuals.
 A data security incident might also damage the Bridgestone brand now and in the future.
 Based on the complexity of cybersecurity threats, Bridgestone reviews multiple information and communication security categories when evaluating emerging cyber risks, including topics such as data protection, threat and vulnerability management, identity and access management, and security governance.